nuspell/nuspell/docs/README.md

 - [Nuspell.1](nuspell.1.md)

-Man-pages are auto generated from markdown by the tool [Ronn](http://rtomayko.github.io/ronn/).
+Man-pages are auto generated from markdown (.md) by the tool [Ronn](http://rtomayko.github.io/ronn/).
 If the tool is installed the build system will run the tool on `make`.

 On Ubuntu/Debian the tool can be simply installed by

     sudo apt install ruby-ronn

-Note that the Markdown (`.md`) files are used to generate the actual man files.